 The opening titles sequence of Showtime's Penny Dreadful visually invokes genre conventions while using music to connote quality.
 The first shot is a selective focus close-up of a spider emerging from frame left in low-key light as violin music commences with suspenseful charge, two-thirds of the screen still in darkness.
 This isn't any ordinary spider, as the … Continue reading Prestige in Horror: The Semiotics of Penny Dreadful’s Intro Sequence

-Halt and Catch Fire is a show more about time and technological progress than characters, and the intro sequence reflects that.
-Currently airing its fourth and final season on AMC, the show charts the evolution of digital technology from the personal computer boom through to the creation of our current portal to the web, algorithmic … Continue reading VISUALIZING HINDSIGHT: The Semiotics of Halt and Catch Fire’s Title Sequence
+Image courtesy of Art of the Title Halt and Catch Fire is a show more about time and technological progress than characters, and the intro sequence reflects that.
+Currently airing its fourth and final season on AMC, the show charts the evolution of digital technology from the personal computer boom through to the creation of … Continue reading VISUALIZING HINDSIGHT: The Semiotics of Halt and Catch Fire’s Title Sequence

 I started streaming Crazy Ex-Girlfriend ( a.k.a.
 CXGF) on Netflix on Saturday night.
 The "Sexy Getting Ready Song" was refreshingly accurate.
 I was hooked after that.
 However, by episode 15, my interest took a dive.
 I'm afraid that much like my beloved The Good Wife, CXGF might be trapped in its name.
 Could it have hit the … Continue reading Is Crazy Ex Out of Steam?